View my short take on “Marine Mammals in a Changing Climate”

 Particular regions that are geographic “pinch points” create hotspots of vulnerability, representing obligatory pathways for both migratory marine mammals and vessels transiting sea routes.
 Our research explores several factors affecting the scale of exposure and sensitivity, and associated uncertainty, which ultimately determined each subpopulation’s vulnerability score.

-I serve as Science Lead for the Alaska Arctic Observatory and Knowledge Hub (AAOKH), a unique melding of individuals and organizations involved in community engagement, youth education, and equity through community-based coastal change observations.
-AAOKH is focused on community-based monitoring of sea ice, ocean, and wildlife observations by indigenous experts across northern Alaska coastal communities.
+I serve as Science Lead for the Alaska Arctic Observatory and Knowledge Hub (AAOKH), which builds partnerships and exchanges information about coastal Alaska Arctic environental changes among a team of community-based Iñupiaq environmental observers, marine scientists, and organizations involved in community engagement, youth education, and equity.
+AAOKH is particulary focused on community-based observing of sea ice, ocean, and wildlife across our network of northern Alaska coastal communities.
 Follow our latest observations on our facebook page!

 Beluga whale migration, distribution, and behavior in a changing Pacific Arctic: patterns and processes